conradolandia/QDarkStyleSheet/docs/custom_palettes.rst

 Limitations and Considerations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Cannot use with load_stylesheet()**: Custom palettes cannot be used with ``qdarkstyle.load_stylesheet()``.
-This function only works with the built-in DarkPalette and LightPalette.
-The function explicitly validates palette IDs and will exit with an error if you pass a custom palette with any ID other than 'dark' or 'light'.
+**Cannot use with load_stylesheet()**: Custom palettes with standard 'dark' and 'light' IDs currently cannot be used with ``qdarkstyle.load_stylesheet()``.
+This function only works with the built-in DarkPalette and LightPalette classes.
+However, by using standard 'dark' and 'light' IDs, custom themes follow the same architecture and could potentially be supported in future versions.

 **Resource Management**: Generated themes include resource files that must be properly imported if using Method 2.